 This site commemorates the life of Franklin Pierce (1804-1869), the 14th President of the United States of America.
 It is the result of historical and cultural institutions throughout New Hampshire working together to coordinate exhibits, lectures, and other activities to commemorate the Granite State’s only U.S. President.

 While Franklin Pierce’s memory is far from forgotten, his life is often overlooked or misunderstood.
 Pierce was a compelling and often contradictory man.
 He has been described a powerful orator, a faithful friend and a master politician.
 He is also described as a defender of slavery, a partisan politician, and an ineffective president.

-The 2004 bicentennial of Pierce's birth is an opportunity to reopen the book on this enigma of a President, whose love of history and of New Hampshire is well documented.
+Franklin Pierce's enigmatic Presidency, his love of history, and his passion for New Hampshire are all well documented.
 Growing up with his nation, the personal story of Pierce's life mirrors the triumph and tragedy of 19th century America.
 Now, thanks to this effort, we have groundbreaking new research into who Pierce was, and how he continues to impact our nation.

 Jayme H. Simões